mergebase/usn2json/README.md

 - `date`
 - `project`

-These data can be parsed, with some caveats:
+These data can be parsed, with some caveats as described below:
 - `cves`
 - `safeVersions`